gisiahq/gisia/README.md

 | **Webhooks** | ✅ Done | Webhooks to call URL of 3rd party services|
 | **AI Bot Skills** | ✅ Done | Machine-readable skill files, so AI bots can clone, push, and manage issues and epics via the API |
 | **Code Review** | 🔜 Working on | comment notifications |

-## ⏫ Upgrade

-check the `docs/releases` to see how to upgrade to a specified version

 ## 💡 Dev Philosophy